 And so we waited.

-It felt like we stood there ten minutes making small talk and hoping for those heavy mechanical doors to finally meet in the middle and signify movement.
+It felt like we stood there ten minutes making small talk and hoping for those heavy mechanical doors to finally meet in the middle and signify the time for movement.

-I pushed my mom's chair down the hall and what I did know with every turn of her wheels is those men-boys--those siblings--they had each other.
+We went on our way as well.
+I pushed my mom's chair down the hall, and with every turn of her wheels, what I did know is those men from the elevator--those siblings--they clearly had each other.
 And without knowing anything more about them--who they were or what their story might be--I knew, as brothers, they weren't alone.
 They were in this together.

 And that is everything.

-It's everything in this new season of navigating a parent aging and needing more assistance.
+It's everything in this new season of navigating a parent aging and in need of more assistance.
 There is so much.
 So many discussions.
 So many decisions.
 So much for which to solve or plan or process.
-So many worries or what nexts.
+So many worries and what nexts.

 I don't always have them in the elevator with me.
 But I have them.
 They are always there.
 Just a phone call away.
 I have climbed into this very same [slow] elevator and made the immediate call to one of them.
 For answers.
 For feedback.
 For support.
 For someone just to listen to my story or talk me off the ledge or comfort me in my tears.

-Someone who knows me and knows us and knows all the details, history, idiosyncrasies, and difficulties.
+Someone who knows me and knows us.
+Someone who knows intimately all the details, history, idiosyncrasies, and difficulties.

 Even the dearest of friends can't always be that person.
 It takes a brother or a sister.
 Someone who also calls my mother by the very same name--"mom."